Best web Development Books you Need to Learn

 This book teaches you to design systems at scale.
 How would you build Twitter?
 Instagram?
 YouTube?
 Not at "beginner" level, but at a level that actually works.

-Why it matters: Once you've been a developer for 3-5 years, system design questions emerge in interviews.
-More importantly, thinking about systems systematically—databases, caching, load balancing, API design—is how you move from junior to mid-level developer.
+Why it matters: Once you've been a developer for 3-5 years, system design questions tend to come up in interviews.
+More importantly, thinking about systems systematically — databases, caching, load balancing, API design — is part of moving from junior to mid-level developer.

 Best for: Developers 2-3 years in, preparing for interviews or wanting to think bigger about architecture.
 Also useful for understanding deployment and infrastructure.